SPRON is an SII brand name coined from SPRING MICRON.

-It has the excellent characteristics of high elasticity, durability, corrosion resistance, and heat resistance allowing to be used in wide-range of fields, including medical materials, small precision springs, and metal diaphragms, as well as springs for watches.
+It has the excellent characteristics of high elasticity, durability, corrosion resistance, and heat resistance allowing to be used in wide-range of fields, including medical materials, small precision springs, as well as springs for watches.

 SPRON 510 is a strain age-hardening type Co-Ni-Cr-Mo alloy with material characteristics that are more advanced than SPRON 100.

 It is non-magnetic and features ultra high elasticity and high mechanical strength, as well as high durability and heat resistance.

 - Diaphragms and pipes for mass flow controllers